Yoshinogari Historical Park 吉野ヶ里歴史公園

 A major archaeological landmark

 Yoshinogari Historical Park is of major archaeological significance with ongoing excavations that began in 1986.
 The site is unique for its size and the number of artifacts that have been unearthed.
-The park is so important it is listed as a Special National Historic Site.
+The site is so important it is listed as a Special National Historic Site.

 Wander through Japan's fascinating history recreated